Office of Agricultural Affairs – Foreign Agricultural Affairs

 In order to provide agricultural market intelligence, insight, and analysis of interest to exporters of U.S. agriculture, USDA Indonesia generates 21 scheduled public Global Agricultural Information Network (GAIN) reports annually.

-Besides the scheduled GAIN reports, USDA Indonesia may also generates time-critical public voluntary GAIN reports regarding important policy or market changes that is not covered by the scheduled GAIN reports.
+Besides the scheduled GAIN reports, USDA Indonesia also generates time-critical public voluntary GAIN reports regarding important policy or market changes that is not covered by or as the extension of the scheduled GAIN reports.

 Recent Reports